nautobot/nautobot/nautobot/docs/development/apps/api/ui-extensions/object-views.md

 * `config` - App-specific configuration parameters

 For example, accessing `{{ request.user }}` within a template will return the current user.

-Declared subclasses should be gathered into a list or tuple for integration with Nautobot.
-By default, Nautobot looks for an iterable named `template_extensions` within a `template_content.py` file.
-(This can be overridden by setting `template_extensions` to a custom value on the app's `NautobotAppConfig`.)

 ## Adding Detail Panels